-Today, 86 years after

-Goldberg's death, all but the

-latter fund have lapsed.
-Only

-the college-loan fund, which

-morphed into a fund for Jewish

-teens, keeps Goldberg's flame

-alive.
-Administered by Women

-of Reform Judaism's Atlantic

-District, the fund helps youngsters in West Virginia, New

-Jersey, and Pennsylvania attend

-conferences and camps spon-
+Today, 86 years after Goldberg's death, all but the latter fund have lapsed.
+Only the college-loan fund, which morphed into a fund for Jewish teens, keeps Goldberg's flame alive.
+Administered by Women of Reform Judaism's Atlantic District, the fund helps youngsters in West Virginia, New Jersey, and Pennsylvania attend conferences and camps sponsored by the Union for Reform Judaism.